beauty-wallet/beauty-wallet/howto-build-android.md

 You may download and install the latest version of Android Studio [here](https://developer.android.com/studio#downloads).
 After installing, start Android Studio, and go through the "Setup Wizard."
-This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by CakeWallet.
+This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by BeautyWallet.
 **Be sure you are installing SDK version 28 or later when stepping through the wizard**

 ### 3. Installing Flutter